mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 ### Sync and update frequencies

 * Pontoon syncs every 20 minutes to the repository.
-* The Dev server update every 15 minutes.
+* The Dev server updates every 15 minutes.

 If you work on Pontoon, it is safe to say that it will take less than an hour to see your changes reflected on the dev server.